Gihan Kulatunga

-Kulatunga Mudiyanselage Gihan Himanshu Kulatunga is a Sri Lankan lawyer who serves as a judge of the Court of Appeal of Sri Lanka.
-He was appointed by President Ranil Wickremesinghe and has served since 6 September 2024.
+Kulatunga Mudiyanselage Gihan Himanshu Kulatunga is a Sri Lankan lawyer serving since 10 December 2025 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Anura Kumara Dissanayake.

+He previously served as judge of the Court of Appeal of Sri Lanka.

 Early life

 Kulatunga is an alumnus of S. Thomas' College, Mount Lavinia.
 He graduated from Sri Lanka Law College and the University of Colombo.
 His father, K. M. M. B. Kulatunga, was a former Solicitor General and a puisne justice of the Supreme Court of Sri Lanka.

 Career

 Kulatunga joined the Attorney General's Department in 1994 and served until 2012, when he was appointed as a judge of the High Court of Sri Lanka by President Mahinda Rajapaksa.
 He has also served as a pusine judge in Fiji.

-He was nominated as Judge of the Court of Appeal of Sri Lanka by then-Chief Justice Jayantha Jayasuriya and was appointed on 6 September 2024 by President Ranil Wickremesinghe.
+He was nominated as judge of the Court of Appeal of Sri Lanka by then-Chief Justice Jayantha Jayasuriya and was appointed on 6 September 2024 by President Ranil Wickremesinghe.

 In October 2025, Chief Justice Padman Surasena recommended Kulatunga for appointment as a puisne justice of the Supreme Court of Sri Lanka.
-The recommendation was forwarded to President Anura Kumara Dissanayake, who is expected to submit it to the Constitutional Council for approval.
+The recommendation was forwarded to President Anura Kumara Dissanayake, who submitted it to the Constitutional Council (CC) for approval.
+The Constitutional Council approved the recommendation in December 2025.

+On 10 December 2025, Kulatunga was appointed to the Supreme Court of Sri Lanka as a puisne justice by President Dissanayake.